 Penalties for driving without insurance in Kentucky

 Driving without insurance in Kentucky could result in fines.
 For a first offense of driving without insurance, you can be charged a fine of $500 to $1,000.
-If you are caught driving without insurance in Kentucky on a second offense, you could have to pay $1,000 to $2,500.
+A second offense of driving without insurance in Kentucky could result in a fine of $1,000 to $2,500.

 Driving without insurance in Kentucky may also result in jail time.
 For a first offense, you may have to serve up to 90 days in jail in addition to paying fines.
 For a second offense and offenses after that, you may have to serve up to 180 days in jail.